 that you control.
 You can also replace whole dependencies, using

-import maps, for situations where a
+import maps, for situations where a dependency of

-change you want to bypass while waiting for it to be updated.
+to bypass while waiting for it to be updated.

 How do I write code that works in Deno and a browser, but still type checks?